Caries: Causes, Symptoms, and Complications

 • Dietary carbohydrates are metabolized by bacteria into acids which destroy tooth structure.

-• Root caries is common in the elderly.
+• Root caries is seen in 15.5% of those over 65.

 • Gingival recession exposes susceptible root surfaces.